England, Normandy or Italy? How to choose

 Water, architecture, art, canals, palazzi all make Venice a rather mineral city.
 And yet, behind all those grandiose facades there are up to 500 gardens.
 Discovering the secret gardens of Venice is more about exploring the city through a different lens than about seeking out horticultural wonders or design splendor.
 The fact that they are there at what makes the gardens of Venice remarkable.

-Consider the odds: recurring floods of brackish water wash away the soil time and again,; building anything in Venice is a logisitical challenge as all materials must be brought by boat, in such units as can easily fit into a wheelbarrow at most – there is no room for big machinery here , no backhoes, no dumptrucks.
+Consider the odds: recurring floods of brackish water wash away the soil time and again; building anything in Venice is a logistical challenge as all materials must be brought by boat, in such units as can easily fit into a wheelbarrow at most – there is no room for big machinery here, no backhoes, no dump-trucks.
 The soil in which to make a garden has to be brought in by boat and carried in by hand.
 So must the plants.
 And consider the maintenance: the clippings from shrubs and hedges must be carted away by boat as well.
 There is little room for compost piles.

 I hope you find these tips helpful in planning a garden tour to Europe for your garden club or group of like-minded friends.

-Do leave me a comment below or get in touch if you have questions!
+Get in touch here if you have questions!